Difference Between Single Origin Coffee and Blended Coffee

 It's an extra sensual feeling, combining all the aroma and flavour notes in different coffee beans.
 It's one mouth-watering experience that most coffee drinkers love and appreciate.

-The Big Difference Between Single-origin Coffee and Blended Coffee
+The Big Difference Between Single-origin Coffee and Blend of Coffee

 Most people prefer single-origin coffee because they are purer and then to have a higher quality.
 That's all thanks to the fact that they come from one origin.
 While this is good, most single-origin coffee beans brew clean cuppa coffee, which might not go well with milk.